News archive for University Leadership

 From May 4, employees who experience home office as demanding can access their workplace on campus, after approval from the faculty or departments.
 It is a prerequisite that infection prevention considerations can be taken care of.

-All students and staff who have access to UiB buildings on campus and are diagnosed with corona virus infection are to notify the HR department.
+All students and staff with access to UiB buildings on campus and who are diagnosed with corona virus infection, please notify UiB by filling out the registration form.